-All Google Compute Engine resources belong to a Google Developers Console project.
+All Google Compute Engine resources belong to a Google Cloud Platform Console project.
 Projects form the basis for enabling and using the Google Cloud Platform services, including managing APIs, enabling billing, adding and removing collaborators and enabling other Google services.
 Each project is a totally compartmentalized world.
 Projects do not share resources, can have different owners and users, are billed separately, and are managed separately.

 After Google Compute Engine is enabled, any resources you create or use in Google Compute Engine belong to the project.
 Projects have some settings that apply broadly to resources contained in that project.
 For example, project-wide metadata applies to all virtual machine instances within a project.
 It is possible to have many projects with Google Compute Engine enabled.
 To differentiate between them, Google Compute Engine requires that you always identify the project you're working in when interacting with the Google Compute Engine service.

 In order to interact with Google Compute Engine resources, you must provide

 identifying project information for every request.
 If you are using